 Recruiters are busy people.
 They've got to plow through hundreds or sometimes thousands of resumes looking for the perfect candidate.

 When you send in a job application, how long do you think the recruiter spends reviewing it?
-Most job seekers guess that it's around 4-5 minutes.
+Most job seekers guess that it's around four to five minutes.

 Yet it's common lore in the world of careers guidance that recruiters spend less than thirty seconds looking at each resume they receive.
 But is this really true?
-Surely, with all the time and effort you put into crafting your resume, it deserves more than a 30 second glance?
+Surely, with all the time and effort you put into writing your resume, it deserves more than a 30-second glance?

 - Are the job seekers correct, and their resume gets a good five minutes consideration?